isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 This article describes some ways in which companies have effectively implemented safety practices to reduce the number of injuries in the workplace, improve the morale among staff, and increase cost-savings and production for the organisations.

 * Braxton, C and Bowles, R. (2017, February 1).
 Hands-on Safety.
-Occupational Health & Safety, February 2017.
-Retrieved March 27, 2017, from Occupational Health & Safety Magazine website: [https://ohsonline.com/articles/2017/02/01/hands-on-safety.aspx?admgarea=ht.HandProtection](https://ohsonline.com/articles/2017/02/01/hands-on-safety.aspx?admgarea=ht.HandProtection)
+Occupational Health &amp; Safety, February 2017.
+Retrieved March 27, 2017, from Occupational Health &amp; Safety Magazine website: [https://ohsonline.com/articles/2017/02/01/hands-on-safety.aspx?admgarea=ht.HandProtection](https://ohsonline.com/articles/2017/02/01/hands-on-safety.aspx?admgarea=ht.HandProtection)

-This article, published in the Occupational Health & Safety digital magazine, looks at some measures which employees and employers can take to prevent injuries to the hands, which are the most common site of injury as people do most work with their hands.
-The website also provides access to other issues of the Occupational Health & Safety, which is free to register and download.
+This article, published in the Occupational Health &amp; Safety digital magazine, looks at some measures which employees and employers can take to prevent injuries to the hands, which are the most common site of injury as people do most work with their hands.
+The website also provides access to other issues of the Occupational Health &amp; Safety, which is free to register and download.

 * Green, J. (2017, March 27).
 How safety became all about negatives- and how to do it differently.
-Retrieved March 27, 2017, from Safety & Health Practitioner website: [http://www.shponline.co.uk/how-safety-became-all-about-negatives-and-how-to-do-it-differently/](http://www.shponline.co.uk/how-safety-became-all-about-negatives-and-how-to-do-it-differently/)
+Retrieved March 27, 2017, from Safety &amp; Health Practitioner website: [http://www.shponline.co.uk/how-safety-became-all-about-negatives-and-how-to-do-it-differently/](http://www.shponline.co.uk/how-safety-became-all-about-negatives-and-how-to-do-it-differently/)

 This article examines how OSH has become a negative culture in companies, which has led to the setting of more rules, barriers and limitations, and thus unhappiness in the workplace.
 It also describes some measures which companies can adopt to avoid such negativity.